toolpath/syil/README.md

 *This macro has an optional argument `A`.
 By default you can call the macro without any arguments, which does a quick calibration using an stored location/height for the artifact.

+> [!IMPORTANT]
-The first time you call it make sure to include the `A` argument and run the full calibration procedure.
+> The first time you call it make sure to include the `A` argument and run the full calibration procedure.

 ### Full Probe Z Height Calibration